Riftbound Burn Explained: How the Burn Mechanic Works

 Burn sends cards to the trash; Flow plays them back out; Empower grows a card already in play.
 They're designed to combo — read all three in Vendetta's new mechanics explained.

-Burn cards will list with live prices on the Vendetta set page as they release — RiftCompare compares every store so you pay the cheapest delivered price.
-Keep the live countdown handy.
+Burn cards are live with real prices on the Vendetta set page — RiftCompare compares every store so you pay the cheapest delivered price.
+Browse the whole set visually in the Vendetta card gallery.